Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

-For this perturbed potential, by using the measured harmonics and other equations in this section and programming in Python, we have also mapped the velocity field in Figure \ref{figVFM} for an $m = 1$ perturbation in the potential.
-This perturbed velocity field map like the observational velocity field map (see Figure 5 of \citealt{kep}) is clearly asymmetric and shows the strong curvature of the iso$-$velocity contours on one side and the weaker curvature on the other side (iso$-$velocity contours are more curved on one side than them on the other side).\\ So lopsided gravitational potential of a dark matter halo can produce an asymmetry in the rotation curve of WLM, in the velocity field map and in the morphology of the galaxy; gas surface density and stellar surface density (see also \citealt{jog}) between two sides of this galaxy.
+For this perturbed potential, by using the measured harmonics and other equations in this section and programming in Python, we also mapped the velocity field in Fig. \ref{figVFM} for an $m = 1$ perturbation in the potential.
+This perturbed velocity field map like the observational velocity field map (see Figure 5 of \citealt{kep}) is clearly asymmetric and shows the strong curvature of the iso-velocity contours on one side and the weaker curvature on the other side (iso-velocity contours are more curved on one side than them on the other side).
+Thus, a lopsided gravitational potential of a dark matter halo can produce an asymmetry in the rotation curve of \object{WLM}, in the velocity field map, and in the morphology of the galaxy, as well as in the gas surface density and stellar surface density (see also \citealt{jog}) between two sides of this galaxy.
 So such a ($\cos\phi$) asymmetry of type $m = 1$ potential perturbation in the halo potential ( the lopsidedness of the dark matter halo) can create such a kinematical asymmetry between two sides of this galaxy.

-In Table (\ref{tab2}), column (1) gives the exponential stellar disk scale length for inner part, column (2) gives the exponential stellar disk scale length for outer part and column (3) gives the exponential gaseous disk scale length. column (4) gives the logarithm of central surface density for stellar disk, column (5) gives the central surface density for $HI$ gas disk, column (6) gives the central surface density for total gas ($HI$ and $He$) disk and finally column (7) gives the $HI$ radius.
+In Table (\ref{tab2}), col. 1 gives the exponential stellar disk scale length for inner part, col. 2 gives the exponential stellar disk scale length for outer part, and col. 3 gives the exponential gaseous disk scale length.
+Column.
+4 gives the logarithm of central surface density for stellar disk, col. 5 gives the central surface density for $HI$ gas disk, col. 6 gives the central surface density for the total gas ($HI$ and $He$) disk, and, finally, col. 7 gives the $HI$ radius.